-One more popular platform for derivative trading in the space of decentralized finance is Synthetix.
+One more popular blockchain platform for derivative trading in the space of decentralized finance is Synthetix.
 This protocol issues tokenized crypto derivatives called Synths for such assets as cryptocurrencies, commodities, stocks, fiat currencies, and indexes.
 In essence, synthetic assets are blockchain powered financial tools that exist in the form of Ethereum based smart contracts.

 These contracts follow price valuations and pay participants the returns of this asset they are issued for.
 Synthetic derivatives are sort of digital substitutes that relieve you of the need to own an underlying asset.
 Moreover, their use is not limited to the Synthetix platform.
 The fact that Synths are issued on such a platform as Ethereum empowers you with the possibility to provide them as a liquidity into pools on various DeFi ecosystems and get rewards.

 Synthetix’s native token, SNX, works as collateral against synthetic assets minted.
 It means that this collateral is kept to cover potential losses users may have while trading.
 The platform also has its native stablecoin sUSD that is in use for paying all transaction fees.
 In turn, these fees are paid to the holders of SNX and miners of synthetic assets.
 Ultimately, all these measures incentivize the creation of Synths. broad the usage of DeFi financial tools on a wider range of assets.

 Read Also: AMM Types & Differentiations Examples Use Cases.